Sankalpsp21/CS312-Final/README.md

 This solution automates the provisioning of necessary AWS infrastructure (EC2 instance, Security Group, Key Pair) and the subsequent configuration of the instance.
 The configuration includes installing Java, downloading the official Minecraft server JAR, and setting up a `systemd` service.
 This service ensures the Minecraft server starts automatically on boot and can be managed using standard system commands, facilitating a hands-off setup post-deployment.

-The key benefits of this approach are:
-* **Automation:** Reduces manual effort and potential for human error.
-* **Consistency:** Ensures identical server environments every time.
-* **Version Control:** Infrastructure and configuration are versioned in Git.
-* **Scalability (Conceptual):** While this setup is for a single server, the principles can be extended.

-This project specifically avoids using the AWS Management Console for setup and does not rely on the EC2 `user_data` field for bootstrapping, instead utilizing Terraform provisioners for configuration.

 ## Pipeline Stages

 The deployment process follows these distinct stages: